The Foyer Creation Project

 In examining the metrics that take into account our current giving and the size of our congregation, this goal is within reach for our community.
 While we believe we can reach this goal by pulling together for a time like this, we will also be reaching out to external donors of the past to see if they can join us in this project.
 Many of you may also want to pass along this opportunity to family and friends who might relish the opportunity to tangibly reinforce the church in a city like Seattle.

 Here is a hypothetical breakdown of the number of givers and amounts we’d need to reach our goal.
-Hopefully, seeing these numbers laid out provides hope of accomplishing this goal together.

-Giving Amount # of Givers Aggregate
+Gift Amount x # of Givers = Aggregate

 $30,000 2 $60,000